miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |2.92002625e-07       | Priority road         |

-For the third image ...
+For the third image, the model is relatively sure that this is a No Vehicles (probability of 0.9987), and the image does contain a stop sign.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|